deepshah7/blog-samples/README.md

-# blog-samples
+# Samples
-A repository that holds all the sample code that I create for gitshah.com
+A simple repository to hold all samples that I develop for publishing on gitshah.com blog.